chaojin101/chaojin101/_posts/2023-07-26-Resume-english.md

 - Learn to use Swagger UI to display [back-end API documents](https://api.gallery.179324.xyz/docs), which improves the efficiency of front-end and back-end development.
 - The web client uses Service Worker and Cache to implement different request strategies for different resources to speed up resource requests.
 - Using Service Worker and Cache, it realizes the feature that the web app can be used completely offline.
-- The web client realizes the feature of gallery slide animation playback
+- The web client realizes the feature of gallery slide animation playback.

 # Skills